 - any bleeding that's very bad or you cannot stop, such as cuts or nosebleeds that do not stop within 10 minutes

 Call a doctor straight away if you get:

 - thoughts about harming yourself or ending your life

-- constant headaches, long-lasting confusion or weakness, or frequent muscle cramps - these can all be signs of low sodium levels in your blood (in severe cases low sodium can lead to seizures)
+- constant headaches, long-lasting confusion or weakness, or frequent muscle cramps – these can all be signs of low sodium levels in your blood (in severe cases low sodium can lead to fits or seizures)